cj-mills/christianjmills/_posts/2021-12-6-OpenVINO-Object-Detection-for-Unity-Tutorial-In-Editor.md

-Now, we can build the project as we did in the previous tutorial.
+Now we can build the project as we did in the previous tutorial.
 Open the Build menu at the top of the Visual Studio window and click Build Solution.

 Navigate to the x64 build folder in the File Explorer and open the Release child folder.
 Inside, we can see the new OpenVINO_YOLOX_DLL.dll file.